-Accountability sessions can be a healthy place to vent about your frustrations, but get the venting out of your system and ask the important question: What are you going to do about it?
+Accountability check-in sessions can be a healthy place to vent about your frustrations, but get the venting out of your system and ask the important question: What are you going to do about it?
 We won’t make progress until we quit venting and start changing.

 Accountability separates the wishers in life from the action-takers that care enough about their future to account for their daily actions. –John Di Lemme

 Keeping notes of the topics discussed will keep the conversation from wandering too far off topic.
 Start by reviewing actions from the last session.
 Then have an open discussion about how things are going.
 These questions may trigger some thoughts for you and your accountability partner:

 - How has God blessed you this week?

 - Did you accomplish what you planned to?

 - What resources do you need to be successful?

 - What have we not discussed that we should?